AdamMinge/specter_client/README.md

 specter_client is modular toolkit for interacting with Qt applications instrumented by the Specter DLL.

+- <a href="/specter/README.md"><strong>Specter</strong></a> -
-- <b>specter</b> - Core client and scripting engine.
+Core client and scripting engine.
 Provides the low-level API for connecting to and communicating with Specter-instrumented Qt applications over gRPC.
 Enables scripting, test automation, and programmatic interaction.

+- <a href="/specter_viewer/README.md"><strong>Specter Viewer</strong></a> -
-- <b>specter_viewer</b> - A PySide6-based GUI application for visual inspection, object hierarchy browsing, property editing, method invocation, and test authoring.
+A PySide6-based GUI application for visual inspection, object hierarchy browsing, property editing, method invocation, and test authoring.
 Acts as the visual control center for live applications.

+- <a href="/specter_debugger/README.md"><strong>Specter Debugger</strong></a> -
-- <b>specter_debugger</b> - A command-line-oriented module used to run scripted automation scenarios against Specter targets.
+A command-line-oriented module used to run scripted automation scenarios against Specter targets.
 Useful for continuous integration, regression testing, and non-interactive debugging.

 Together, these modules enable:
 - Injection of the Specter DLL into live or launchable Qt processes